Skip to Content

 Advantages of SPKI Pinning:

-• OWASP recommended: Follows OWASP Mobile Security Testing Guide best practices
+• OWASP best practice: Industry-standard recommendation per OWASP Mobile Security Testing Guide

 When to Use Leaf Certificate Pinning: